top of page

 Divorce: What You Need To Know About Mediation BEFORE You Start The Process

-Divorce mediation not only offer a less expensive way to end legally end your marriage, it also is a more human way since it's a collaborative experience.
-And just because you and your spouse not be able to communicate well at this point in time doesn't mean that a divorce mediation isn't possible for you.
+Divorce mediation not only offers a less expensive way to legally end your marriage, but it is also a more human way since it's a collaborative experience.
+And just because you and your spouse are not able to communicate well at this point doesn't mean that divorce mediation isn't possible for you.

 Mediation vs Litigation: What's the Difference?